 - Starleaf – this is the recommended solution for MDT meetings, but can also be used for smaller meetings.
 This service is managed by CUH Audio Visual Services who also provide support for all users.
 Please see: http://•http://connect2/article/8730/CUH-Videoconferencing or http://www.media-studio.co.uk/vc

 - WebEx and GoToMeeting are also suitable alternatives

-For videoconferencing solutions suitable for individual consultations with patients, the Trust is currently implementing Attend Anywhere, which is due to go live shortly with a number of pilot specialties.
+For videoconferencing solutions suitable for individual consultations with patients, the Trust is currently using Attend Anywhere.
 Please contact Andi Thornton in Outpatients for further information.

 Use of Zoom

-Following changes to its security, Zoom (video conferencing) has now been approved for use within the Trust.
-Over the next two weeks a staggered rollout of Zoom across all Trust PCs and laptops will be completed, but please be aware of the following:
+Following changes to its security, Zoom (video conferencing) has been approved for use within the Trust.
+This is recommended for team meetings and training (with breakout room facilities available).
+However please be aware of the following:

 - Windows 7 PCs and laptops (HP devices) do not have integrated cameras or microphones.
 Details of recommended devices can be found on Connect